The Promises and Covenants of God are ALWAYS Conditional!

 ELSE THIS HAPPENS!

 God knew about IF THEN ELSE computer programming constructs before we knew there were computers.
-God uses this construction in the Bible in the promises that He makes with men and the Covenants that He implements with the People.
+God uses this construction in the Bible in the promises that He makes with humans and the Covenants that He implements with the People.
 If we apply this construct to the verse we just read in Isaiah 1:19 we can see it more clearly:

 IF (YOU ARE WILLING AND OBEDIENT)